modded-soldier-9/smowl-security-research/README.md

 3. Find the Smowl extension and click "Inspect views: service worker" or "background page"

 4. Open the Console tab in DevTools

+For detailed installation steps, see the [Installation Guide](docs/guides/installation.md).

 ### Basic Usage